 Stenberg’s Pharmacy Technician program is designed to prepare students for Pharmacy Technician positions in community or hospital pharmacies.
 Hands-on skills are developed in the lab setting and clinical competencies are mastered at affiliated clinical partner sites (hospitals and community pharmacies).
 It’s Stenberg College’s mission to offer an exceptional career-oriented Pharmacy Technician Program with a goal to prepare graduates who:

 - Demonstrate the knowledge base, skills, and attitudes consistent with industry expectations for entry-level employment.
 Graduates will be able to meet competency requirements set out by the National Association of Pharmacy Regulatory Authorities (NAPRA).

-- Successfully complete the regulated licensing exams and Structured Practical Training (SPT) required to become a Regulated Pharmacy Technician and qualify for registration with the College of Pharmacists in their province within 12 months of program completion.
+- Successfully complete the regulated licensing exams and Structured Practical Training (SPT) required to become a Registered Pharmacy Technician and qualify for registration with the College of Pharmacists in their province within 12 months of program completion.

-Our program is designed with a vision to educate potential students about the career of a Regulated Pharmacy Technician (RPhT) within Canada in an accurate and transparent manner.
+Our program is designed with a vision to educate potential students about the career of a Registered Pharmacy Technician (RPhT) within Canada in an accurate and transparent manner.
 Through this program, we want to make Pharmacy Technician training accessible to qualified applicants who prefer an in-class learning experience and graduate job-ready entry-to-practice Pharmacy Technicians who are recognized as a vital part of the health care team.